How To Find A Therapist In My Area

 Counselors generally have a master’s degree in psychology.
 They may be labeled as:

-A licensed counselor will go through the city, state, and country-wide licensure requirements, such as a certain number of hours in a clinical setting and a passing score on a licensure exam.
+A licensed counselor or therapist will go through the city, state, and country-wide licensure requirements, such as a certain number of hours in a clinical setting and a passing score on a licensure exam.

 Counselors can practice psychotherapy and provide support in a clinical setting.
 Counselors are also authorized to perform therapy in group settings as well.
 They are not able to prescribe medication in most cases.

 Social workers often utilize the acronyms LSW or LCSW.
-They may work with social groups, under-represented communities, human welfare organizations, non-profits, or in a counseling setting is licensed.
+They are mental health professionals who may practice social work with social groups, under-represented communities, treatment centers, human welfare organizations, non-profits, or as therapists in a counseling setting.
+Social workers can be skilled in child and adolescent treatment, in mental health care for domestic violence, sexual assault, and relationship issues, or in support groups.

 Psychiatrists

-Psychiatrists are medical doctors that attend medical school, like other doctors.
+Psychiatrists are medical doctors who attend medical school, like other doctors.
 They may have a medical residency before practicing.
 Often, psychiatrists offer medication, diagnostic testing, and general psychological counseling.

 Psychologists